ardtieboy/campy/instance/Readme.md

+# Sqlite user database

+create the database with schema

     sqlite3 flaskr.sqlite < schema.sql

+log on onto the db

     sqlite3 flaskr.sqlite

+check if the db is accessible and empty

     select * from user;

+insert users

     insert into user(username, password) values ('Ard','hashed_password')

-Where hashed_password is the outcome from:
+Where hashed_password is the outcome of this python snipped:

     from werkzeug.security import check_password_hash, generate_password_hash
     print(generate_password_hash('unhashed_password')

-Add users this way.